cartesi/machine-solidity-step/README.md

 ## Compatibility Layer

-The `UArchCompat` contract is taking care of all the differences in the two implementations.
+The `EmulatorCompat` contract is taking care of all the differences in the two implementations.
 Ranging from programming languages (Cpp versus Solidity) to architectural differences (RISC-V versus EVM).

 ## Getting Started